 There are several ways by which you can stay up-to-date with what is new on this web site.
 Each of these are described below.

 You may recognize the orange icon shown on the right.
 Many web sites support the "RSS" feed.
 "RSS" stands for "Really Simple Syndication".
 It provides a listing of recent updates made to the web site.
 The application with which you subscribe to an RSS feed will then show you a listing of all the recent changes made on that web site.
 Our web site supports an RSS feed.
-All you have to do is click the orange icon on the right.
+All you have to do is click the orange icon on the right, or this link.

 However, while browsers don't seem to support them, a lot of web sites continue to use them.
 The web browser developers are certainly not listening to their customers.

 There are dedicated RSS feed reader software applications on the market (both free and paid-for).
-So, that is one way you can go.
-The other is that for some web browsers, add-on extensions have been written to bring back support for RSS feeds into the browser.
+So, that is one way you can go, especially if you like to keep up-to-date with lots of web sites.
+The other method is that, for some web browsers, add-on extensions have been written to bring back support for RSS feeds into the browser.
 You will have to try them out and see which one fits your browsing style.
 Your webmaster, for example, primarily uses the Firefox web browser, and has the "Livemarks" add-on extension installed, which returns some of the same functionality that Firefox used to have.

 If you visit this web site on a regular basis, and you really want to see which pages have been added or updated, our site map is the best approach.